-To address our second question, we computed generalized linear mixed models (GLMMs).
-We computed the variance inflation factors (VIFs) with the vif function in the "car" (Fox et al., 2022) to examine multicollinearity among all local factors: dbh, number of coffee plants within the four 5-m-long transects, mean leaf litter depth within all 5-m-long transects, leaf litter depth within each 1-m2 quadrat, slope cardinality, altitude, distance to edge (edge of trails and roads in coffee farm), mean percent crown cover, pH, percent soil humidity, % N, % C, and C:N ratio.
-Computation was performed by building two initial GLMMs for abundance and richness using the glmer function in "Ime4" package and optimized parameters with the bobyga method (Bates et al., 2015).
+To address our second question, we computed Generalized Linear Mixed Models (GLMMs).
+We computed the variance inflation factors (VIF) with the vif function in the "car" (Fox, Weisberg, and Price 2022) to examine multicollinearity among all local factors: DBH, number of coffee plants within the four 5 m transects, mean leaf litter depth within all 5 m transects, leaf litter depth within each 1 m quadrat, slope cardinality, altitude, distance to edge (edge of trails and roads in coffee farm), mean percent crown cover, pH, percent soil humidity, % N, % C, and C:N ratio.
+Computation was performed by building two initial GLMMs for abundance and richness using the glmer function in "lme4" package and optimized parameters with the bobyga method (Bates et al. 2015).
 Local factors with a VIF greater than 5 were considered highly correlated.
-Although total % N was highly correlated (VIF > 5) with C:N ratio in both initial GLMMs, we still considered it relevant as it has been reported to be a significantly positive predictor of leaf litter predators (Kaspari & Yanoviak, 2009).
-To ensure the best fit possible, we scaled and centered the continuous local factors using the scale function in R software (R Core Team, 2022) and computed the GLMMs with a Poisson distribution for ant abundance and species richness.
+Although total % N was highly correlated (VIF >5) with C:N ratio in both initial GLMMs, we still considered it relevant as it has been reported to be a significantly positive predictor of leaf litter predators (Kaspari and Yanoviak 2009).
+To ensure the best fit possible, we scaled and centered the continuous local factors using the scale function in R software (R Core Team 2022) and computed the GLMMs with a Poisson distribution for ant abundance and species richness.
 Due to the high number of local factors, we did not model interaction effects, this allowed us to avoid convergence issues in our GLMMs.
-We consider our models a reasonable subset of the truly maximal model.
+We consider our models are a reasonable subset of the truly maximal model.
 All local factors were set as fixed effects in the models.
-We set sampling dates (eight dates during June-July 2016) and site identification (ID) as random effects in our models for predicting ant abundance to capture changes in other environmental changes not measured throughout the season.
+We set sampling date (8 dates during June-July 2016) and site identification (ID) as random effects in our models for predicting ant abundance to capture changes in other environmental changes not measured throughout the season.
 We eliminated site ID as a random effect to avoid model singularity in our GLMM for predicting ant species richness.
-To select the most parsimonious model, we used the "buildmer" package (Voeten, 2022) to perform a stepwise backward elimination of insignificant variables until we reached a model that maximized model fit.
+To select the most parsimonious model we used the "buildmer" package (Voeten 2022) to perform a stepwise backward elimination of insignificant variables until we reached a model that maximized model fit.
 The same optimizer parameters were applied.
-Best-fit model residuals were visually evaluated to corroborate fit using function gqPlot from the car package (Fox et al., 2022).
-Marginal and conditional R^2 values for best-fit models were computed with "MuMin" package (Bartoń, 2022).
-We removed an outlier A. latifolia site with more than 2000 ant individuals from analyses.
+Best fit model residuals were visually evaluated to corroborate fit using function qqPlot from the "car" package (Fox, Weisberg, and Price 2022).
+Marginal and conditional R-squared values for best fit models were computed with "MuMin" package (Bartoń 2022).
+We removed an outlier A. latifolia site, with more than 2000 ant individuals from analyses.
 Because all sites were uniquely paired, the corresponding paired individual of I. micheliana was also removed from all analyses.
-For all response variables and local factors, apart from leaf litter depth, total % N, total % C, and C:N ratio, we report data from a total of 78 quadrats (13 I. micheliana sites × 3 quadrats and 13 A. latifolia sites \times 3 quadrats).
-Data for leaf litter depth, total % N, total % C, and C:N ratio are reported on a per site basis (n = 26).
-Mean values and standard errors for local factors were compared and tested with paired Student's t tests.
+For all response variables and local factors, apart from leaf litter depth, total % N, total % C and C:N ratio, we report data from a total of 78 quadrats (13 I. micheliana sites × 3 quadrats and 13 A. latifolia sites × 3 quadrats).
+Data for leaf litter depth, total % N, total % C and C:N ratio is reported on a per site basis (n = 26).
+Mean values and standard errors for local factors were compared and tested with paired Student's ttests.